- What Is Uber Eats?

 After you have signed up to be an Uber Eats driver, you’ll be able to log in and start doing deliveries.
 Uber Eats does not have schedules, so whenever you want to do deliveries, you simply open the app and click the “Go” button.

-Once you’ve confirmed this information, you’ll start to receive delivery requests in your Uber Eats driver app.
+Once you’ve logged in, you’ll start to receive delivery requests in your Uber Eats driver app.
 You’ll receive the following information with each order:

 - Restaurant name and address